airr-community/airr-standards/README.md

 -   `object.j2`: A Markdown Jinja2 template with additional information

-To render the specs, from the root package directory run
+To render the specs, first install [`jinja2-cli`](https://pypi.python.org/pypi/jinja2-cli).

+Then run from the root package directory

 ```bash
 scripts/build_docs.sh
 ```

 which will generate Markdown `.md` files in the `docs/` directory.
-(This makes use of the `jinja2-cli` package.)

 All libraries are in the `lang/` subdirectory.